-Florida is notorious for its high number of intersection collisions.
+The most dangerous intersections in Florida are notorious for their high number of collisions.
 Beyond what the locals see on the streets every day, the statistics tell a shocking story.

 In addition, the most current Florida Strategic Highway Safety Plan shows Florida saw a whopping 27 percent increase in traffic fatalities and just a four percent decrease in serious injuries from intersection accidents over a four-year period.
 Nearly 900 people lost their lives, and roughly 6,800 suffered serious injuries from intersection collisions during that time.

-The truth is ugly but clear: The Sunshine State’s intersections are scary places for travelers.
+The truth, consequently, is ugly but clear: The Sunshine State’s intersections are scary places for travelers.

 So, where are the biggest danger zones in Tampa and the surrounding communities?
 The answers could be closer to home than you think.
-Keep reading to learn more, and keep your eyes open anytime you’re near an intersection in Central Florida.
+Therefore, you should keep reading to learn more and keep your eyes open anytime you’re near an intersection in Central Florida.

-Intersections can be signalized, or controlled by official traffic devices, or unsignalized.
-Unsignalized intersections are controlled by stop signs, yield signs, or sometimes nothing at all.
+Intersections can be signalized, controlled by official traffic devices, or unsignalized.
+Such unsignalized intersections are controlled by stop signs, yield signs, or sometimes nothing at all.

 Tampa has 550 signalized intersections within its city limits.
-Hundreds of thousands of other intersections ― both signalized and unsignalized ― are located throughout Hillsborough County.
+Beyond these, hundreds of thousands of other intersections ― both signalized and unsignalized ― are located throughout Hillsborough County.

-Car accidents are more likely at intersections because they are busy areas where motor vehicles, pedestrians, and bicyclists meet.
-Nearly two million U.S. traffic accidents occur at intersections annually.
+Car accidents are more likely at the most dangerous intersections because they are busy areas where motor vehicles, pedestrians, and bicyclists meet.
+As a result, nearly two million U.S. traffic accidents occur at intersections annually.
 In addition, the Federal Highway Safety Administration reports that roughly half of all car accident injuries and one-quarter of traffic deaths per year result from intersection crashes.

-- Multiple entry points: Intersections have many entry points, making them more difficult for drivers and other road users to navigate.
-The greater the number of places where commuters could cross paths, the higher the risk for collisions and injuries.
+- Multiple entry points: Most Dangerous Intersections have many entry points, making them more difficult for drivers and other road users to navigate.
+Accordingly, the greater the number of places where commuters could cross paths, the higher the risk for collisions and injuries.

 - Bad drivers: According to the National Highway Traffic Safety Administration (NHTSA), 96 percent of intersection accidents are due to some form of driver error.
 Examples include distracted driving, making an illegal maneuver (e.g., red-light running), speeding, or aggressive driving.
-Drivers are also prone to “decision errors” in intersections, such as making incorrect assumptions about another’s actions or misjudging the speed of an oncoming vehicle.
+Furthermore, drivers are prone to “decision errors” in intersections, such as making incorrect assumptions about another’s actions or misjudging the speed of an oncoming vehicle.

-- Left turns: Many intersection crashes happen when drivers turn left.
+- Left turns: Many of the most dangerous intersection crashes happen when drivers turn left.
 Left turns are particularly hazardous for several reasons.
 First, drivers typically accelerate into left turns.
-They also expend more mental effort while turning left since they must judge when it’s safe to cross in front of traffic and simultaneously watch for pedestrians in the road.
+Besides, they expend more mental effort while turning left since they must judge when it’s safe to cross in front of traffic and simultaneously watch for pedestrians on the road.

-- Less visibility: Trees, buildings, signs, poor lighting, other vehicles can make it tricky to pass through an intersection safely.
-Smaller road users, such as pedestrians, cyclists, and motorcyclists, can be completely obscured depending on the surrounding conditions.
+- Less visibility: Trees, buildings, signs, poor lighting, and also other vehicles can make it tricky to pass through an intersection safely.
+In addition, smaller road users, such as pedestrians, cyclists, and motorcyclists, can be completely obscured depending on the surrounding conditions.
 These hazards give everyone less time to react to avoid an intersection accident.

 - Right-of-way mixups: Knowing who is legally allowed to proceed in an intersection is critical for everyone to cross safely.
-When road users disobey Florida right-of-way laws at intersections, collisions are more likely to happen.
+Hence, when road users disobey Florida right-of-way laws at intersections, collisions are more likely to happen.